dariodepa/tiledesk-docs/apis/rest-api/requests.md

 what page of results to fetch. defaults to first page.
 {% endapi-method-parameter %}

+{% api-method-parameter name="limit" type="number" required=false %}
+specify the maximum number of results to be returned. _default is 40 rows_
+{% endapi-method-parameter %}

 {% api-method-parameter name="full\_text" type="string" required=false %}
 make a fulltext search query
 {% endapi-method-parameter %}